-Changing eating habits helps and protects the liver, but, in most cases, it does nothing to reduce damage that was already done, especially if you also carry some extra weight.
+Changing eating habits helps and protects the liver, but, in most cases, it does nothing to reduce the damage that was already done, especially if you also carry some extra weight.
 This is why we recommend you start consuming quality plant-based dietary supplements that stimulate the regeneration of liver cells.

 Bostjan tried natural remedies, too, and he didn’t regret it

 "At first, I didn’t feel anything for 8, maybe 10 days, I almost gave up.
 I’m really happy that I didn’t!
-After the initial uneventful period I felt a miracle, overnight.
+After the initial uneventful period, I felt a miracle, overnight.

 All of a sudden, I wasn’t exhausted after coming home from work.
 I could play with the kids to my heart’s desire.
 My weight started to go down, as well as my stomach size.

-Since starting Hepafar in beginning of January, I lost – believe it or not – 8 kilos (almost 18 pounds).
+Since starting Hepafar at the beginning of January, I lost – believe it or not – 8 kilos (almost 18 pounds).
 Now I can wear the pants that I’d been keeping in my closet just in case I ever lost weight.
 Trust me, they were in there for a long, long time – they’re almost completely out of style!" - Bostjan Urnault, Slovenia*

 - Contains phospholipids, artichoke leaf and milk thistle extracts and added vitamin E

 - Helps regenerate and fortify liver cells and optimise their function

 * [Results may vary.
 Dietary supplements should not be used as a substitute for a varied and balanced diet and a healthy lifestyle, which are important. ]